gsa-oes/office-of-evaluation-sciences/_work/2-portfolios.md

 permalink: /portfolios/
 image: /assets/img/icons/oes-blue.jpg
 hide_image: true
-summary: OES has developed portfolios of evidence on a range of government-wide priorities.
+summary: We have developed portfolios of evidence on a range of government-wide priorities.
 tags: work

 ---